 This Amazon native is usually thought of as an energy booster and a concentration aid, thanks to its amazing guaranine content.
 However, it should not be overlooked that, in addition to acting as a stimulant, guaranine is also an effective way to enhance the effects of other pain relievers, whether herbal or commercial.

 Different studies have pointed out that combining pain relief medication with guaranine or caffeine may provide up to 40% more pain relief, especially when it comes to migraine headaches.
-This allows you to take a lower dosage of painkillers and halve your chances of experiencing any of their associated side effects, or even an adverse reaction.
+This allows you to take a lower dosage of painkillers and halve your chances of experiencing any of their associated side effects.

 Lavender (Lavandula angustifolia)

-Next time you have a headache, before grabbing a pain reliever that can cause irritability, try a deeply healing alternative remedy.
+Next time you have a headache, before grabbing a pain reliever that can cause irritability or other side effects, try a deeply healing alternative remedy.
 These herbs have been cherished for centuries for their headache taming abilities, and they are widely available today for your comfort.
-Whether a supplement, tea, or wonderful aroma, you will feel delightful relief.